Grana Padano: Production process

 Like Parmesan, Grana Padano is a semi-fat hard cheese which is cooked and ripened slowly for at least nine months.
 If it passes quality tests, it is fire-branded with the Grana Padano trademark.
 The cows are milked twice a day.
 Milk produced in the evening is skimmed to remove the surface layer of cream and mixed with fresh milk produced in the morning.
 The partly skimmed milk is transferred into copper kettles and coagulated; the resulting curd is cut to produce granules with the size of rice grains, which gives the cheese its characteristic texture, and then warmed to 53–56 C. It is produced year-round, and varies seasonally as well as by year.
-Although similar to Parmesan cheese, the younger Grana Padano cheeses are less crumbly, milder, and less complex in flavor than the better-known, longer-aged Parmesan.
+Although similar to Parmesan cheese, the younger Grana Padano cheeses are less crumbly, milder, and less complex in flavour than the better-known, longer-aged Parmesan.

 It is produced via lactic acid fermentation and a long, slow ripening process lasting 14-16 months.
 The addition of non-starter lactic acid bacteria is affected by the production process, and in turn affect the resulting microbiota that gives the cheese its typical characteristics.
 The production process differs from that of Parmesan in that cattle producing the milk may be fed high-quality silage.
 This "favors the contamination of raw milk by spore-forming clostridia".
 Lysozyme is added to the vats to prevent late blowing (swelling during the ripening process) that may result from butyric fermentation, and is an anti-clostridial agent.

 About 150 factories make Grana Padano in the Po Valley area, and an estimated 76,724 tons of this cheese are manufactured annually.
 About 14.4 kg of milk yield 1 kg of cheese.

 Specifications

-After nine month of aging, each wheel gets checked and, if considered of adequate quality, gets fire-branded with the Grana Padano logo.
+After nine months of aging, each wheel gets checked and, if considered of adequate quality, gets fire-branded with the Grana Padano logo.

 A wheel of Grana Padano is cylindrical, with slightly convex or almost straight sides and flat faces.
 It is 35 to 45 cm in diameter, and 15 to 18 cm high.
 It weighs 24 to 40 kg (53 to 88 lbs) per wheel.
 The rind, which is thin, is pale yellow.

 Grana Padano is sold in three different ripening stages: